Cotton Belt 819: Background

-The Cotton Belt initially purchased ten "Northern" 4-8-4s, Nos.
-800–809, from the Baldwin Locomotive Works located at Eddystone, Pennsylvania in August and September of 1930 at a cost of $110,849 apiece.
-These new Cotton Belt 4-8-4 locomotives were classified as the L1s and intermingled with the Southern Pacific GS-1 class.
-Seven years later, the Cotton Belt built five more L1s, Nos.
+The Cotton Belt initially ordered ten "Northern" 4-8-4s, Nos.
+800–809, from the Baldwin Locomotive Works located at Eddystone, Pennsylvania, in August and September 1930 at a cost of $110,849 apiece.
+These new Cotton Belt 4-8-4 locomotives were classified as the L-1s and intermingled with the Southern Pacific GS-1 class.
+Tthe Cotton Belt then built five more L-1s, Nos.
 810–814, from their own shops in Pine Bluff, Arkansas in 1937.
-Despite being similar to the ten Baldwin L1s, these new locomotives had many modern improvements such as Boxpok driving wheels, multiple-bearing crossheads, and Timken roller bearings.
+Despite being similar to the ten Baldwin L-1s, these new locomotives had many modern improvements such as Boxpok driving wheels, multiple-bearing crossheads, and Timken roller bearings.

 In 1942, the Cotton Belt officials petitioned the War Production Board for authorization to buy five new EMD FT diesel locomotives for their growing freight business.
-Work on the new L1 Northerns began on Tuesday June 2, 1942, but the delivery of the boilers from the Baldwin Locomotive Works lagged.
+Work on the new L-1 Northerns began on Tuesday June 2, 1942, but the delivery of the boilers from the Baldwin Locomotive Works lagged.
 The five new boilers were shipped by Baldwin to Pine Bluff between November 5 and December 12, 1942.
 The rail journey from Philadelphia to Pine Bluff took about five days for each boiler.
 Work by the Cotton Belt shop forces took an additional five or six weeks to complete each new locomotive.

-On February 8, 1943, the last of these five L1 steam locomotives, No. 819, was placed in active service.
+On February 8, 1943, the last of these five L-1 steam locomotives, No. 819, was placed in active service.
 It was the final locomotive constructed by the Cotton Belt's own staff of mechanical engineers, mechanical officers, foremen and workers in the company shops at Pine Bluff, Arkansas.
 The cost to build was $143,607.00 and it was to be the last locomotive produced in Arkansas.

-No. 819 traveled more than 804,000 miles during its 10.5 years of service, before being retired from revenue service in 1953 in favor of modern diesel locomotives.
-On July 19, 1955, Cotton Belt's President H. J. McKenzie presented donated No. 819 to the City of Pine Bluff to show the Cotton Belt's gratitude for the part the city had played in their steam locomotive operations.
+Having traveled more than 804,000 mi during its 10.5 years of service, No. 819 retired from revenue service in 1953.
+On July 19, 1955, Cotton Belt's President, H. J. McKenzie, donated No. 819 to the City of Pine Bluff to show the Cotton Belt's gratitude for the part the city had played in their steam locomotive operations.
 McKenzie commented that this model engine is generally conceded to be one of the best designed and most attractive of its type ever built.
 He recalled how the engine had been built by local craftsmen, who were very proud of them, and he hoped that the people of Pine Bluff would be equally proud to display it in their public park.